 The great news is that this is just the beginning.
 The United States Grand Prix will continue to be held at the Circuit of the Americas in Austin, Texas (already a classic race with 6 consecutive editions), but will now be alternated with the Miami race, making it a bi-annual event.

-A Grand Prix in Las Vegas will be added in 2023, with a night race in the exciting street circuit layout including the famous Strip.
+A Grand Prix in Las Vegas will be added in 2023, Liberty secured a multi year deal with a night race in the exciting street circuit layout including the famous Strip.
 The race will start at 8 pm local time (2 am GMT).

 With these three main races, plus the support races and the Formula 1 Paddock Club, Formula 1 is consolidating its presence in the United States, a strategic market for the growth of the sport.